European Mangle Boards: The Fascinating Folk Art of Smoothing Laundry

 Flat Irons vs. Mangle Boards

-The late Middle Ages witnessed the birth of flat irons, as skilled blacksmiths crafted these simple devices that could be heated by fire or stove.
+The late Middle Ages saw the emergence of flat irons, as skilled blacksmiths crafted these simple devices that could be heated over a fire or a stove.
 But they only became everyday household items in the early 19th century.

-Flat irons have a rich and intriguing history that deserves to be explored in a separate post.
-It reveals how people have tried to make their clothes look neat and tidy for centuries.
+Flat irons have a rich and intriguing history that warrants exploration in a separate post.
+It reveals how people have tried to make their clothes look neat for centuries.
 You might be surprised to learn some facts and anecdotes about these humble household appliances.